HacktivistRO/HackBox/README.md

 ## Namaste!

-About
---

 This is a BASH script that will transmute your Linux machine into a "HackBox"!

-Following are the things that will be installed in Tools
+Following are the things that will be installed by the script Tools
 - DirSearch
 - LinkFinder